CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # How to write a lookup table?
 * Some helper functions allow the use of lookup tables describing the source and target attributes for translation.
 * An example is a list of species source values and a corresponding list of target values.
-* Helper functions using lookup tables will always look for the source values in the first column of the table.
-This column must always be named "source_val".
+* Helper functions using lookup tables will always look for the source values in the column named "source_val".

 Example lookup table.
 Source values for species codes in the sourceSp column are matched to their target values in the targetSp column.